facebookarchive/torchnet/README.md

 }
 ```

-The `tnt.PrecisionAtKMeter` measures the precision@k of ranking methods at pre-
+The `tnt.PrecisionAtKMeter` measures the precision@k of ranking methods at pre-specified
-specified levels k.
+levels k.
 The precision@k is the percentage of the k front-ranked
 items according to the model that is in the list of correct (positive) targets.

 At initialization time, a table `topk` may be given as input that specifies the